 Seeing the potential to save lives

 In a very short time, we created an aggressive plan to build tools (molds) in our vertically integrated precision plastics facilities.
-Tools that would normally take more than 20 weeks to build, were created in just seven.
-Other tools were built in ten weeks that normally require 40 weeks.
+Tools that would normally take more than 20 weeks to build were created in just seven.
+Other tools were built in ten weeks that normally required 40 weeks.

 The normal lead time to manufacture the Processing Plate tooling, for example, is 40 weeks, but our team was able to complete the job in a quarter of the time, knowing that shortening the time meant saving lives.
 Our customer helped us secure the key ingredient to reduce the timeframe of the mold design.
 Then, an energized task force worked nights and weekends to develop and submit the plan, build strong tooling capabilities, and execute across our landscape.

 We also calculated that by producing the inserts non-stop, 24/7, with nothing waiting in a queue, we could improve the timing even more.
 This enhanced lead time on mold building by leveraging our expertise in tooling capabilities across our precision plastics group.